 The 3 socket and, depending on the vehicle, sockets 4 and 5 are designed for connecting accessories which have been approved by our Technical Department.
 Their power level should not exceed 120 Watts (12V).

-Connect accessories with a maximum power of 120 watts (12 V) only.
+Connect accessories with a maximum power of 120 Watts only.